Smana/smana.github.io/content/en/post/terraform-controller/index.md

 For my demos, I don't want to recreate the zone and the certificate each time the control plane is destroyed (The DNS propagation and certificate validation take time).
 Here is an example of the steps to take so that I can **restore** the state of these resources when I use this demo.

 {{% notice info Info %}}
-The deletion policy of components created by a Terraform resource is controlled by the setting `destroyresourcesOnDeletion`.
+The deletion policy of components created by a Terraform resource is controlled by the setting `destroyResourcesOnDeletion`.
 By default anything created is not destroyed by the controller.
 If you want to destroy the resources when the `Terraform` object is deleted you must set this parameter to `true`.
 {{% /notice %}}

 {{% notice note Note %}}